perseas/Pyrseas/docs/testing.rst

 ::

-   py.test tests/dbobject/test_table.py
+   pytest-3 tests/dbobject/test_table.py
-   py.test tests/dbobject/test_trigger.py -k test_create_trigger
+   pytest-3 tests/dbobject/test_trigger.py -k test_create_trigger
-   py.test tests/functional
+   pytest-3 tests/functional

-The first ``python`` command above runs all tests related to tables, mapping, creating, dropping, etc.  The second one executes a single test to generate SQL to create a trigger.
+The first ``pytest-3`` command above runs all tests related to tables, mapping, creating, dropping, etc.  The second one executes a single test to generate SQL to create a trigger.
 The third runs all the functional tests.
 Please review the `pytest documentation